tplatt37/a-new-startup-pipeline-demo/README.md

     On linux, you can run the "last" command to see reboot history.
 Sometimes patches require a reboot.

+    Lastly, consider that it's better (for a demo and in the real world) for the setup steps to happen as quickly as possible.
+Therefore we default to a t3.large with unlimited bursting.
+Using a t2.micro will give you zero burst credits to start - and it's going to be very busy with all these installs.
+Therefore I don't recommend using a machine that small.

     ### Why don't we ?

     Why don't we use cfn-init/cfn-signal to fail the stack if a machine doesn't get healthy?
 THat only helps on initial launch.
 These User Data problems can also occur during scale out.